-- Attend and actively participate in all conferences and teaching rounds within the assigned department. - 2.
+- 1. Attend and actively participate in all conferences and teaching rounds within the assigned department. - 2.
 Render appropriate medical care to patients in a kind caring manner under the supervision of the attending physician. - 3.
 Attend assigned clinics.

 - 4. Participate in the evaluation of the program, peers, staff and teaching faculty as requested by the Program Director. - 5.
-Participate in research projects and quality improvement activities of the program and affiliated hospitals. - 6.
+Participate in scholarly and quality improvement activities of the program and affiliated hospitals. - 6.
 Document care and sign patient charts/medical records in accordance with the requirements of the assigned institution. - 7.
 Volunteer to serve and then participate as a member of various departmental, hospital, and medical school committees. - 8.
 Be on time for all assignments. - 9.
-Respond to pages on a timely basis. - 10.
+Respond and communicate on a timely basis. - 10.
 Maintain a professional conduct in an ethical and moral manner. - 11.
 Maintain a professional appearance, comportment and conduct. - 12.
 Assume progressive responsibilities as he/she gains experience. - 13.
 Provide supervision and instruction to more junior Housestaff and medical students. - 14.
 Document completion of procedures and submit information on a timely basis to the appropriate forum (e.g. ACGME Case Log System, specialty boards, departmental database, etc.). - 15.
 Cooperate with nursing and support staff. - 16.
 Perform "other duties" as required by his/her department/Program Director.

+Number: 005-002

-Number: 005-002 Section: Housestaff Responsibilities and Supervision Title: Housestaff Involvement in Medical School and Hospital Affairs
+Section: Responsibilities and Supervision

+Title: Housestaff Involvement in Medical School and Hospital Affairs

-Previous Review & Approval by GMEC: 5/24/2007, 3/15/2012 Responsible Office: NJMS Graduate Medical Education Update: Every five years from effective date or as needed
+Responsible Office: NJMS Graduate Medical Education Update: Every five years from effective date or as needed